http4s/http4s/docs/docs/client.md

 `Client` that provides a means of accessing or manipulating `Request`s and `Response`s being sent.

-Consider functions from `Int` to `String.
+Consider functions from `Int` to `String`.
 We could create a wrapper over functions of this type, which would take an `Int => String` and return an `Int => String`.

 Such a wrapper could make the result inspect its input, do something to it,